playswap-org/play-docs/core-products/liquidity-pool.md

 Hence, apart from earning income from token swap transactions, a user will stake LP tokens and earn PLAY tokens.
 Please note that you will need to have a sufficient amount of each token when adding liquidity.
 You want to add the following liquidity: 1 BNB / 300 BUSD.
 If you have less than 300 BUSD or less than 1 BNB, you will not be able to proceed with that amount.
 The protocol will calculate your LP using your available amount.

 Remember that providing liquidity is subject to impermanent loss and may carry certain risks.
-Make sure you know all the pros and cons of providing liquidity before taking any actions.
+Make sure you know all the pros and cons of providing liquidity before taking any action.